emmo-repo/EMMOntoPy/docs/tools-instructions.md

   --url-from-catalog, -u
       Get url from catalog file.
   --ignore-namespace, -n
                         Namespace to be ignored.
-Can be given multiple times
+Can be given multiple times.
+                        This namespace will be ignored in all tests.
 ```

 ### Examples